timbertson/coffee-spec/README.md

 ## Considerations:

 `coffee-spec` requires access to the coffee-script source libraries (`coffee-script.js` and friends).

-If these files are not on the `require.path` already, you can set the environment variable `COFFEESCRIPT_LIB` to the location of the coffee-script `lib` directory.
-Alternately, you can add this path to require.paths before running `coffee-spec`.
+If you use the zero install feed at http://gfxmonk.net/dist/0install/coffee-script.xml, coffee-script will be placed on `$NODE_PATH` appropriately

 ## TODO: